Grants for Good

 Step 5: After the results

-Whilst applying is a quick and easy process – you will still need to make your application stand out amongst the many applications we receive for every round.
+Whilst applying is a quick and easy process – you will still need to make your application stand out amongst the many applications we receive for small charity funding in every round.
 Here are some tips from us for how you can make your application shine:

 Demonstrate innovation

 We know that the emerging needs of a community begin to be addressed by grassroots initiatives like yours, the people who are close to the issue and know how to help.
-A project that is being proactive in finding new and innovative ways to solve problems is more likely to stand out and be shortlisted.
+A project that is being proactive in finding new and innovative ways to solve problems is more likely to stand out and be shortlisted for our small charity funding.

 Prove scalability